martinjolif/football-game-tracking/README.md

 ### Player tracking

 Set the variable ``PLAYER_TRACKING_VIZ`` to ``True`` in order to visualize the tracking output by running the ``video_to_frames.py`` script.

+### Team classification

+Goal: identify player team from their corresponding crop images found by the player detection part.

+Unfortunately, identification via the average color pixels of the crop isn't working well due to several things: background (grass, stands, other players...), size of the crops vary a lot, lightning.

+### 2D pitch radar